 * Teams only included in ranking if they have won at least one league title.
 Major honours counted as season-long competitions (Charity/Community Shield and UEFA Super Cup not included), and no one-off competitions tallied towards total.
 European trophies include: European Cup/Champions League, Cup Winners’ Cup, UEFA Cup/Europa League and Inter-Cities Fairs Cup.
 Only top flight league titles are counted as major honours.

 – Four trophies – League x1, League Cup x3

-The Foxes’ profile and prestige was hugely boosted by their miraculous Premier League title win in 2016, and Champions League run the following season.
+The Foxes’ profile and prestige were hugely boosted by their miraculous Premier League title win in 2016, and Champions League run the following season.
 They’ve also been in the top two divisions for all but one season of their history, and they’ve got to four FA Cup finals and won the League Cup a handful of times.
 They are now among the most successful English clubs of all time.

 – Four trophies – League x2, FA Cup x2